-On the Australian Ranking tournament circuit, there are five (5) categories of events -
+On the Australian Ranking circuit, there are four (4) categories of events -

 - Platinum Series

 - Gold Series

 - Silver Series

 - Bronze Series

-- White Series

 AMT's will only have Australian Ranking points assigned to 'Open' singles and doubles and at select tournaments 18/u singles and doubles events.
 JT's will only have Australian Ranking points assigned to 12/u, 14/u, 16/u singles and doubles, and at select tournaments 18/u singles and doubles events.